This post may contain affiliate links. Read my disclosure policy.

 Make it a Meal

-Mashed potatoes are a must-have at holiday gatherings like Thanksgiving.
-And when you make them in an Instant Pot, you have more time to prepare the rest of the meal!
+When you make them in an Instant Pot, you have more time to prepare the rest of the meal!
 So if you’re planning for entertaining, here are some of my favorite seasonal dishes for a holiday menu:

 - Lemon Herb Crockpot Roast Chicken